Cavani admits he had a problem with Neymar

 Cavani did break that record later but tensions between the pair have been clear on the pitch, although the Uruguay international believes those disagreements can be put behind them.

-"It is true that there was a problem at that time with Neymar," Cavani told French channel RMC Sport.
+"It is true that there was a problem at that time with Neymar," Cavani said to RMC Sport.

 "We spoke about it together - I told him that I was the first to want him to win things individually.